 Like the rest of my cosmetics, I’ve been making more of an effort to ensure that my nail polish is cruelty-free and vegan where possible.
 Thankfully, there’s tonnes of great animal-friendly options out there and I’ve tested out a whole bunch in fun, summer shades!

-NB: This post contains affiliate links, which means that if you purchase via the product link, I’ll receive a small commission.
-Affiliate links marked with an “*”.
+NB: This post contains affiliate links (marked with an “*”), which means that if you purchase via the product link, I’ll receive a small commission at no extra cost to you.

 I stayed away from everyday pinks and reds and instead, opted for an array of bright, summery shades from gelato yellows and oranges to beachy blues and greens!